polybase/polybase-db-docs/docs/get-started.md

 ```

 :::note
 Namespace must be used for collections.
-If you specify a defaultNamespace, it will be automatically added for you for all collection calls.
+If you specify a defaultNamespace, it will be automatically added for you when you [create a collection instance](/collections#get-a-collection).
 :::

 ## Create a collection